newnightcoder/100daysofcode/R1D41/CODE R1D41/LOG DAY 41.md

 - setTimout() function: perfect.
 - how to manipulate some HTML/CSS with JS!!! + how CSS tricks (hidden visibility) interact nicely with JS sofar.
 - how to design a WHOLE game over all, from the welcome/menu page to the game over.
-- confindence and happiness with html and scss, really cool! + flexbox and more grid! just great.
+- confidence and happiness with html and scss, really cool! + flexbox and more grid! just great.
 - more and more confidence with JS, i just "dare" things and they work most of the time!!! and when not it's more because of syntax (thank you Console!) than anything else: my logic skills improve little by little. it is a good thing.

 **next step:**